A1C Calculator

 Deciphering your A1C results involves grasping the guidelines and your personal target range.
 Here’s a breakdown of what each range might signify:

-- Below 5.7%: Reflects normal blood sugar control, indicating managed blood sugar levels.
+• Below 5.7%: Reflects normal blood glucose levels, indicating no diabetes.

 It’s crucial to note that while the A1C test provides insight into your blood sugar control, it should not replace daily monitoring.
 Instead, it complements monitoring efforts and offers a more comprehensive view of your overall blood sugar management.